posteego/kpostigo.github.io/content/posts/24/ssh-profiles/index.md

   defaultBranch = main
 ```

-I realized that for my Kura Github account, I wanted to use a different name and email address, so I created a new file in my `~/.ssh` folder called `.gitconfig-kura` and added the following:
+I realized that for my Kura Github account, I wanted to use a different name and email address, so I created a new file called `~/.gitconfig-kura` and added the following:

 ```bash
 # .gitconfig-kura